srijanone/vega/starterkits/XDEBUG-SETUP.md

   }
   ```

-  The left side key is the path of your docroot in the docker container (forex /app)
+  The left side key is the path of your docroot in the docker container (e.g. /app)
-  The right side key is the path of code docroot in the VSCode (forex ~/Sites/your_project).
+  The right side key is the path of code docroot in the VSCode (e.g. ~/Sites/your_project).

 ## Debugging the code